Posted on 17th June 2017 by Russell Phillips

 Latest Statistics NZ and Reserve Bank data showed New Zealand’s GDP growing at 2.6 percent annualized in December.
 GDP represents the income earned from production.

 Norman cautioned against a comparison because two different periods were being measured.

 “But yes, Auckland’s growth is spectacular, certainly very strong, driven by population, tourist and the construction boom which is creating a lot of jobs,” he said.

 Auckland annual employment growth is running at 7.3 percent, compared to 4.9 percent for the rest of New Zealand.

 Norman highlighted population growth, construction sector activity, demand for goods and services, tourism and the retail sector as the big economic growth drivers.

-“Auckland … added 60,000 jobs for the year to March, 2017,” he wrote, citing Statistics NZ data from the household labour force.
+“Auckland … added 60,000 jobs for the year to March 2017,” he wrote, citing Statistics NZ data from the household labor force.

 Those jobs were created in professional services (including law, accounting, finance, consultancy, architecture), construction (one in every eight jobs), hospitality (one in every eight jobs) and health care and social services (one in every 10), Norman told the Herald.

 The latest Quarterly Survey of Business Opinion said it was harder to find skilled and unskilled workers in Auckland in the March quarter, compared to the December quarter.